usefulprojects-ca/usefulprojects.ca/README.md

 Once started, use `(dev/restart)` to (re)start a development system.

-The `:local` configuration profile used by the REPL system will configure the system such that individual page handlers will be picked up upon being evaluated;
+The `:local` configuration profile used by the REPL system will configure the system such that individual page handlers will be picked up upon being evaluated.
-no full system reset is needed.
+No full system reset is needed.
+New development should support this workflow.

 ## Deployment